pantoniou/libfyaml/examples/README.md

-# libfyaml Examples
+# libfyaml examples

-This directory contains practical examples demonstrating various features of libfyaml.
+This directory now covers both the long-standing core APIs and the 1.0-alpha1 feature set built around generics and reflection.

-## Building the Examples
+## Building

-### Using CMake (Recommended)
+### Using CMake

 ```bash
 cd examples